 - Breach of contract/breach of warranty

 - Tortious interference and unfair competition

 Dan handles commercial litigation arising in a variety of different industries, including healthcare, banking, construction, and manufacturing, among others.

 Dan is an effective corporate compliance and white collar criminal defense lawyer who fully understands how to navigate his clients through the threats posed by such high-stakes matters.
 He has represented individuals and companies targeted in investigations and enforcement actions initiated by law enforcement and regulatory agencies such as the US Office of Inspector General (OIG), the US Department of Justice (DOJ), the US Department of Health & Human Services (HHS), Centers for Medicare & Medicaid Services (CMS), the Federal Trade Commission (FTC), and the US Department of Housing and Urban Development (HUD).

-Dan has particular experience in the healthcare industry, as he has successfully represented numerous individuals and businesses with healthcare investigations and litigation, including matters involving alleged violations of the False Claims Act, the Stark Law, and the Anti-Kickback Statute, as well as matters involving alleged unlawful distribution of controlled substances and alleged conspiracy to commit healthcare fraud.
+Dan has particular experience in the healthcare industry, as he has successfully represented numerous individuals and businesses with healthcare investigations and litigation, including matters involving alleged violations of the False Claims Act, the Stark Law, and the Anti-Kickback Statute, as well as matters involving alleged unlawful distribution of controlled substances (including opioids and other Schedule II-IV drugs) and alleged conspiracy to commit healthcare fraud.